Heather Mills: Divorce

-Mr Justice Bennett said in his ruling that there was no evidence of Mills's "charitable giving" in her tax returns, ridiculed her claim to have been McCartney's business partner as "make believe" and said she was a "volatile and explosive" personality who could be her "own worst enemy".
+Mr Justice Bennett said in his ruling that there was no evidence of Mills's "charitable giving" in her tax returns, ridiculed her claim to have been McCartney's business partner as "make-belief" and said she was an "explosive and volatile" personality who could be her "own worst enemy".
 He also rejected her argument that she had rekindled McCartney's "professional flame" after he had lost his first wife, Linda, to cancer.

 Regarding her career, the judge said:

 In anger at the judgement, Mills poured a jug of water on the head of Fiona Shackleton, McCartney's solicitor, in the courtroom.

-The divorce was granted on 12 May, and the preliminary divorce decree was finalised six weeks later.
+The preliminary divorce was granted on 12 May, and the decree absolute became final a week later.

 During their marriage, Mills was known as Heather Mills McCartney, but after her divorce, she reverted to Heather Mills, although as the former wife of a knight she is entitled to the title "Lady McCartney" unless she remarries.
 In 2012, she was called "Heather Mills" and "Ms Mills" in her testimony to the Leveson Inquiry and its subsequent report, though Lord Justice Leveson had referred to "Lady McCartney" earlier in the proceedings.

 Following her divorce from Paul McCartney, Mills bought a house in Robertsbridge, East Sussex, in 2007.